 Profile

 Joel advocates on behalf of corporate and individual clients in a broad spectrum of matters, including complex commercial disputes, regulatory issues, statutory interpretation controversies, and constitutional cases.
 He has experience in all phases of litigation, from pre-suit counseling through appeal.
-He has written briefs in cases before the Supreme Court; the First, Second, Ninth, and D.C.
+He has written briefs in cases before the U.S. Supreme Court; the First, Second, Ninth, Eleventh, and D.C.
 Circuits; and federal district courts.

 Experience